4ndrelim/4ndrelim.github.io/content/blog/the-first-commit/index.md

 ![friends](lovely_friends.jpeg)

-Anyway, I was going about my own preparation (mostly LeetCode grind. **Disgusting - yes, I know**) when someone in my Computing cohort announced that he has compiled a list of firms, mostly top and likely out-of-my-league ones, and has kindly decided to share with everyone else.
+Anyway, I was going about my own preparation (mostly LeetCode grind. **Disgusting — yes, I know**) when someone in my Computing cohort announced that he has compiled a list of firms, mostly top and out-of-my-league ones, and has kindly decided to share with everyone else.
 Naturally, this is a great thing!
 And it saves me time having to look up some pesky companies' careers pages that tend to avoid LinkedIn or other job searching sites.
 But I glanced through the profile of interested applicants, a close friend's one as well, and thought to myself,

 <p align="center"><em>damn.. <br/>they've got some real solid portfolios and pretty sites</em>..</p>

 It made me anxious.
 I thought about making a site from scratch too, but felt my time could be better spent elsewhere, like writing now LOL 🫣.
-But realistically, I doubt i'll have the commitment to see it through.
+Realistically, I'm not sure I have the commitment to build an entire website from scratch.

 I have some reservations about how consequential having a (very simple) portfolio site would be.
 But I suppose it does provide some form of self-assurance, if nothing else.